-A transport hold is when a peace officer or health officer takes a person into custody and the person is transported to a medical facility for emergency admission and held until they are evaluated, under the authority from MN Statute section 253B.051, subd.
+A transport hold is when a peace officer or health officer takes a person into custody and the person is transported to a hospital for emergency admission and held until they are evaluated, under the authority from MN Statute section 253B.051, Subd.
 1. After the evaluation, the facility may release the person or place them under a 72-hour hold.

-- a.
-A peace officer or health officer may take the person into custody and transport the person to an examiner or a treatment facility.
+- e.
 In accordance with MN Statute section 253B.051, subd.
-1, if the a peace officer or health officer has reason to believe that both of the following required elements are present:, either through direct observation of the person's behavior or upon reliable information of the person's recent behavior and, if available, knowledge or reliable information concerning the person's past behavior or treatment that the person is believed to be in danger of harming self or others, and is: - Believed to have a mental illness or developmental disability, or - Believed to be chemically dependent or intoxicated in public. - a.
-Both of the following elements are required to take an individual into custody under a transport hold: - Has The person is believed to have a mental health condition-illness or developmental disability, or is believed to be chemically dependent or intoxicated in public. and - Is The person is in danger of harming self or others if not immediately detained. - i.
-The police officer's statement shall specify the facts to substantiate why the officer has reason to believe both elements are applicable.
-[Moved below] - b.
-Members should consider their own observations first, however, the member peace or health officer does not need to directly observe the behavior or other facts upon which the transportation hold is based and may consider information from other reliable and reasonably trustworthy sources, when they have a credible reason to believe the information is true. - i.
-The sources can be based on the statements of the person, witnesses, family members, or on the physical scene itself.
+1, if Aa peace officer or health officer may take the person into custody and transport the person to a hospital, only if the officer has reason to believe, either through direct observation of the person's behavior or upon reliable information of the person's recent behavior and, if available, knowledge or reliable information concerning the person's past behavior or treatment that the person is believed to be in danger of harming self or others, and is that both of the following apply: - The person is bBelieved to have a mental illness health condition or developmental disability, or is bBelieved to be chemically dependent or intoxicated in public. - a.
+Both of the following elements are required to take an individual into custody under a transport hold: - Has a mental illness or developmental disability, or is chemically dependent or intoxicated in public.